Carleton Ultimate Summer Program

 Program will not run summer 2017 -- check back for 2018 information.

 Why is Carleton the ideal location for an Ultimate camp?

 Ultimate has been an established sport at Carleton for over 30 years, so in part that legacy has helped sustain the popularity.
-There is a passionate alumni presence that helps promote Ultimate at Carleton to prospective students.
 A strong intramural league introduces Ultimate to a high percentage of the student body at large, so it is well known on campus even though it is a young sport in comparison to the standards of soccer, basketball, football, etc.

 What does the Carleton Ultimate Summer Program offer me, a participant?

 The Carleton Ultimate Summer Program offers a balanced curriculum of classroom and Ultimate instruction for strong student athletes and students who have a strong desire to improve their Ultimate gamesmanship.
 The main focus of the program is to teach sports psychology, team-building, mental preparedness, and leadership using Ultimate as a vehicle to reinforce these lessons.
 Participants will spend time in the classroom as well as on the field, learning new ways to set and achieve personal and team goals, as well as learning different ways to measure the success of skills they may already know.
 Ultimate is an ideal sport to reinforce this curriculum because it is self-officiated and players often have a real ownership of their team and the sport as a whole.